Losses are growing in rich as well as poor countries – and it’s time to have an effective system to deal with them

 Originally this article was published on October 13, 2021 at Thomson Reuters Foundation.

-The author Prof. Saleemul Huq is the director of the International Centre for Climate Change and Development (ICCCAD) at the Independent University, Bangladesh (IUB).
+The author Saleemul Huq is director of the International Centre for Climate Change and Development in Bangladesh and Mattias Soderberg is co-chair of the ACT Alliance climate justice group .